PrestonRooker/DDoorDebugMod/README.md

 6. After this is done you should have the files winhttp.dll, BepInEx, doorstop_config.ini, and README.TXT in the same directory as DeathsDoor.exe
 7. Now the mod is installed, the next time you open Death's Door it will be running

+8. If the mod doesn't appear to be functioning, try this dll instead (install using the update instructions starting from step 2): https://drive.google.com/file/d/1-XPTtx3V8XRR-AbYEeXwtyY5UrRUn69s/view?usp=sharing (this is mod version 0.3.3,.net 4.8 dll should be added to the next release.)

 If you ever want to uninstall the mod, simply rename or delete the file named winhttp.dll

 ## Update